dfinity/snsdemo/README.md

 dfx cache install

 ```
-You will also need a special SNS binary; this is used as a prototypical extension to dfx for `dfx sns` commands.
+You will also need a special SNS binary; this is used to execute `dfx sns` commands.

 On Linux:
 ```bash